zeroc-ice/ice/vsplugin/README.txt

   * Extra Compiler Options

-    Add extra slice compiler options that are not explicitly supported above.
+    Add extra Slice compiler options that are not explicitly supported above.

-    These options are entered the same as they would be passed on the command line to the slice compiler.
+    These options are entered the same as they would be passed on the command line to the Slice compiler.
 For example, preprocessor macros can be defined by entering the following:

     -DFOO -DBAR